-[74,60]DKRDWT.OBJ [74,60]DBLBUF.OBJ [74,60]SCNDIR,OBJ
+[74,60]DKRDWT.OBJ [74,60]DBLBUF.OBJ [74,60]SCNDIR.OBJ

-When restoring a multidisk backup, the Backup and Restore Utility (BRU) sometimes displays the "Invalid disk format" and/or "Data was lost due to IO errors" messages.
+When restoring a multidisk backup, BRU sometimes displays the "Invalid disk format" and/or "Data was lost due to IO errors" messages.
 However, the restored files appear to be correct.